Expressing the ROI of A/B testing, especially in terms of revenue, is far more complex than most brands (and optimizers) realize.

 - Pinterest: medium.com/pinterest-engineering

-IF you registered, listen to the replay.
+If you registered, listen to the replay.
 We only scratched the surface in this recap.
 LOTS more amazing insights and “uh-huh” moments to listen to (and watch) in the Live Session.

 What do you think about linking experimentation to revenue?
 Did we miss something?
 Didn't register, but want to see the replay?
 Let us know?
-Write to us at email@example.com.
+Write to us at [email protected].
 A big thank you to Ben, Craig, Chad, and David for having this much-needed conversation!